jeis4wpi/batch-loader/README.md

 To run batch-loader:

     `python batch_loader.py <path to csv>`
-    OR if instead of haveing the column `files` you have the column `fulltext_url` of the related resource `python batch_loader.py <path to csv> --url`
+    OR if instead of having the column `files` you have the column `fulltext_url` of the related resource `python batch_loader.py <path to csv> --url`
     see example.csv and url_example.csv
     finally it can also be run on json files, using the same elements as the csv.
     `python batch_loader.py <path to json file> --json` there are more options as well such as what collections to ingest to if your rake task can handle that, whether or not to generate tiffs, and print level.